Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 to find that opportunity.

-And now some people on the right, I know Myron have spoken about like an immigration pause.
-Like no one gets in for like a certain amount of time.
+That to me is just fucking unfair.
+And now some people on the right, I know Myron have spoken about like a immigration pause.

-I mean, I think that's somewhat of a ridiculous idea.
 Just because sometimes, you know, families don't immigrate at the same time.

 So if you pause that, you're basically separating families and making it impossible for them to connect when it could be a very serious issue and there's a real need for them to connect.

 Has Trump done better or worse than you thought he was going to do so far?
-He did exactly as well as I thought he was going to do, which is very poorly, pretty much.
+He did exactly as well as I thought he was going going to do, which is very poorly, pretty much.

 Anything you've liked that he's done so far?

-You know, I was really rooting for him to get rid of daylight savings time and he didn't even do that.
+You know, I was really rooting for him to get rid of Daylight Savings Time, and he didn't even do that.
 I'm trying to think if there's anything that I'll...

 Oh, I thought it was really funny when he was just like, yeah, I'm not going to heaven.
-He said that yes
+He said that?
+Yes.

-I made a whole
+Oh, I didn't see that.
+I made a whole fucking

-I lip sync to it he was like yeah I don't think I'm gonna make it to heaven I may be in heaven right now as I fly on Air Force One Wow
+I may be in heaven right now as I fly on Air Force One.
+Wow.

 Like to me, that's just like, yeah, I'm a fucked up person.
 I know that, and I don't give a shit.